 Capping: This is the process of placing the final cover material on the landfill.

 Captive Customer: A customer who does not have realistic alternatives to buying power from the local utility, even if that customer had the legal right to buy from competitors.

-Capture Efficiency: The fraction of organic vapours generated by a process that are directed to an abatement or recovery device.
+Capture Efficiency: The fraction of organic vapors generated by a process that is directed to an abatement or recovery device.